Random dynamics on real and complex projective surfaces: Introduction

 is a stationary measure.
-Thus a classification of stationary measures gives an essentially complete understanding of the asymptotic distribution of such random orbits, as $n$ goes to $+\infty$.

-\begin{vcourte} Our goal is to combine tools from algebraic and holomorphic dynamics together with recent results in random dynamics to study the case when $M$ is a real or complex projective surface and the action is by algebraic diffeomorphisms.
-Before describing the state of the art and stating a few precise results, we first highlight a nice geometric example to which our techniques apply. \end{vcourte}
+Thus, a classification of stationary measures gives an essentially complete understanding of the asymptotic distribution of such random orbits, as $n$ goes to $+\infty$. \begin{vcourte} Our goal is to combine algebraic and holomorphic dynamics with recent results in random dynamics to study the case when $M$ is a real or complex projective surface and the action is by algebraic diffeomorphisms.
+But let us first highlight a nice example to which our techniques apply; rooted in elementary euclidean geometry, it leads to interesting algebro-geometric constructions (see Remarks~\ref{rem:hessian} and \ref{rem:pentagon_enriques}). \end{vcourte}

 \begin{vlongue} When $\Gamma_\nu$ is a cyclic group, the set of invariant measures is typically too large to be amenable to a complete description.
 On the other hand a number of recent works have shown that stationary measures, even if they always exist, tend to satisfy some \emph{rigidity properties} when $\Gamma_\nu$ is large.
 Our goal in this article is to combine tools from algebraic and holomorphic dynamics together with these recent results from random dynamics to study the case when $M$ is a real or complex projective surface and the action is by algebraic diffeomorphisms.
-Before describing the state of the art and stating a few precise results, let us highlight a nice geometric example to which our techniques can be applied. \end{vlongue}
+Before describing the state of the art and stating a few precise results, let us highlight a nice geometric example to which our techniques can be applied; rooted in elementary euclidean geometry, it illustrates our main results in the case of K3 and Enriques surfaces. \end{vlongue}